Software Engineering | System Design Strategy

 - The economics can result when general solutions can be reused.

-- It can be used to hide the low-level details of implementation and be merged with top-down technique.
+- It can be used to hide the low-level details of implementation and be merged with the top-down technique.

 - It is not so closely related to the structure of the problem.

 - High-quality bottom-up solutions are very hard to construct.

-- It leads to proliferation of ‘potentially useful’ functions rather than most approprite ones.
+- It leads to the proliferation of ‘potentially useful’ functions rather than the most appropriate ones.

 - Top-down approach:

 Each system is divided into several subsystems and components.
-Each of the subsystem is further divided into set of subsystems and components.
+Each of the subsystems is further divided into a set of subsystems and components.
 This process of division facilitates in forming a system hierarchy structure.
 The complete software system is considered as a single entity and in relation to the characteristics, the system is split into sub-system and component.
-The same is done with each of the sub-system.
+The same is done with each of the sub-systems.

 This process is continued until the lowest level of the system is reached.
 The design is started initially by defining the system as a whole and then keeps on adding definitions of the subsystems and components.
 When all the definitions are combined together, it turns out to be a complete system.

-For the solutions of the software need to be developed from the ground level, top-down design best suits the purpose.
+For the solutions of the software that need to be developed from the ground level, top-down design best suits the purpose.

-- The main advantage of top down approach is that its strong focus on requirements helps to make a design responsive according to its requirements.
+- The main advantage of the top-down approach is that its strong focus on requirements helps to make a design responsive according to its requirements.

-- Project and system boundries tends to be application specification oriented.
+- Project and system boundaries tend to be application specification-oriented.
 Thus it is more likely that advantages of component reuse will be missed.

 - The system is likely to miss, the benefits of a well-structured, simple architecture.